FrederikSchaff/DOEsimple/readme.md

 -n: [10] LHD Sample Size (total).
 Sample Size is n*{} {Size of Factorial Design}

+-N: LHD Sample Size, alternatively provided as a multiple of LHD factors (rounded

+-l: The kind of optimisation for the lhs (default: corr).
+Alternatives: c,m,cm or none

--i: [10] Number of iterations for the LHD
+-i: [10] Number of iterations for the LHD optimisation

 -s: [42] initial seed for the DOE generation within python